Specialty Clinic

 • Avoid smoking.

-• Some supplements such as Nutrafol and other vitamins can promote hair growth.
-Consult with a healthcare professional before starting supplements.
+• Some supplements such as Nutrafol provide vitamins and minerals known to help with hair growth.
+Consult with a healthcare professional before starting.

 • Medical treatments may be given to improve hair growth and reduce hair loss.